twilightscapes/VS-Template/src/content/pages/contact.md

 title: Contact
 ---

-Please note, all information provided is secure and I value privacy more than most, so rest assured that I will never divulge or sell your information.
+Please note, all information provided is secure your information will never be divulged or sold .